The Legend of Zelda: Breath of the Wild: Legacy

+Gaming influence

 It's been three long years since The Legend of Zelda: Breath of the Wild rewired the connections inside my brain.
 It messed me up.
 In some ways you might say it ruined video games.
 Other video games. [...]
 It's not God of Wars fault that it's not Breath of the Wild.
 It's not Spider-Mans fault that it's not Breath of the Wild.
 I spent a good 10 hours playing Red Dead Redemption 2, hoping it was Breath of the Wild, then eventually gave up.
 No one's fault.
 Sorry, other video games.
 You tried, but you weren't Breath of the Wild.